paulahitz8/RPGUIMenus/docs/README.md

 ![savezelda](https://github.com/paulahitz8/RPGUIMenus/blob/main/docs/images/saveslot_zelda.jpg?raw=true)

 ## Player(s) Name Input Menu
-I believe this menu is very specific, but it can be found also in RPG games, especially the old school ones.
+I believe this menu is very specific, but it can be found also in most RPG games.
 This menu is dedicated for the player to introduce his or her name.

 _Undertale_:
 ![nameundertale](https://github.com/paulahitz8/RPGUIMenus/blob/main/docs/images/playerinput_undertale.png?raw=true)